JanBeh/fmap/README.md

 }
 ```

-Or it can be fixed using the zero-cost `Functor::from_mapped` helper function:
+Or it can be fixed using the zero-cost `FunctorSelf::from_mapped` helper
+function:

 ```
+use fmap::FunctorSelf as _;

 fn double_inner_i32<'a, T>(x: T) -> T
 where
     T: Functor<'a, i32, Inner = i32>,